AdobeDocs/workfront.de-DE/help/quicksilver/timesheets/create-and-manage-timesheets/create-timesheet-profiles.md

    <!--To associate the timesheet profile with specific users, groups, or (if you are a Workfront administrator) teams, scroll towards the bottom of the page and find the **Assign People** section.-->

    Wenn Sie Gruppenadministrator sind, können Sie das Arbeitszeittabellen-Profil Gruppen zuweisen, die Sie verwalten, jedoch nicht Teams.
-Weitere Informationen finden Sie unter [&#x200B; für einen Gruppenadministrator beim Zuweisen eines Arbeitszeittabellen-Profils &#x200B;](#limitations-for-a-group-administrator-assigning-a-timesheet-profile) diesem Artikel.
+Weitere Informationen finden Sie unter [ für einen Gruppenadministrator beim Zuweisen eines Arbeitszeittabellen-Profils ](#limitations-for-a-group-administrator-assigning-a-timesheet-profile) diesem Artikel.

    >[!NOTE]
    >